Hispanic Democrats warn of the perils of dropping immigration proposals from Biden’s domestic spending bill

 “I think this is it.
 We got to take advantage of this.
 In the end, we’re not getting everything we want,” Rep. Jimmy Gomez (D-Calif.) said about immigration reform in the domestic policy bill.

-But some advocates say that Democratic leaders are willing to go only so far to get immigration provisions into a bill the president and the party desperately need to get into law.
+But some advocates say that Democratic leaders are willing to go only so far to get immigration provisions into a bill the president and the party desperately need to get into law — and they urge advocates to take what they can get, such as work permits, while pushing for citizenship in the future

 “The future of the Biden administration lies on the chance that they will get these bills through,” said Oscar Chacón, executive director of Alianza Americas, a national network of migrant-led organizations.
 “If immigration reform of any kind becomes the obstacle to move forward, rest assured that they are going to just leave it behind again.”